Hello!

 I have no clue.
 I started a simple spreadsheet in my senior year of high school (just Title, Author, and Date Read).
 Since then, I’ve averaged about 100 books a year, so roughly 500 entries.
 If you want to count books I read as a kid, there’s no telling – but definitely hundreds more.

 If I have a choice, I prefer physical books.
 If you’re on a budget, check out AbeBooks or ThriftBooks.
-I also use my Kindle every once in a while, but there is a solid argument for avoiding Amazon.
+I also use a Kindle every once in a while, even if there is a solid argument for avoiding Amazon.
 I’ve never really gotten into audiobooks.

 Overall, I think the best format is whatever allows you to actually read.
 I’ve read on my phone during class and have even looked up older public-domain books as PDFs to read for free.